Marianismo: In the media

 Very few studies on the role of marianismo in the media have been conducted.
 However, in more recent years, researchers are beginning to explore this cultural phenomenon.
 Researchers Jorge Villegas, Jennifer Lemanski and Carlos Valdez conducted a study on the portrayal of women in Mexican television commercials.
 Often women are portrayed as either those who adhere to the feminine ideal, and those who do not.
 These women are then categorized as good women and bad women, respectively.
 These "good women" are seen as nurturing, family-oriented, soft-spoken, even-tempered and sexually naïve, whereas the "bad women" are often the sexual targets of men.
 Another dichotomy presented by this study is dependent women versus independent women.
 The researchers found that "dependent women tended to display characteristics perceived as positive in marianismo (helpful, rewarded by their family) whereas independent women were more sexualized".
 A similar study by Rocío Rivadeneyra examined the gender portrayals in telenovelas.
 Her research found that in comparison to their male counterparts, women were seen as spending more time with children and were either homemakers or unemployed.
 Both studies, however, noted that women and men were portrayed with equal frequency in the media.

 A study of commercials on Mexico's national TV found a disparity in the ways women are depicted based on whether they are dependent on another person to have their role (mothers/wives) or independent (single women/employees).
-The study found that independent women are objectified and sexualized more than dependent women, by wearing significantly more torn clothing to expose the torso and explicit/implicit nudity.
-Though, both independent and dependent women are more sexualized than men, by wearing more tight-fitting clothes, low-cut/unbuttoned shirts to show cleavage, and nudity.
+Although both independent and dependent women are more sexualized than men, the study found that independent women are objectified and sexualized more than dependent women as a result of wearing significantly more torn clothing to expose the torso and explicit/implicit nudity and by wearing more tight-fitting clothes, low-cut/unbuttoned shirts to show cleavage, and nudity.
 Independent women's motivations for taking actions were significantly more for the approval of men and for social advancement than dependent women.
 In addition, in these commercials, dependent women are viewed in stereotypical feminine settings, significantly more often in homes and restaurants and less in stores and occupational settings than men.
 Dependent women are found in homes and outdoors significantly more than independent women who are seen in workplaces more often.
 Also, women were shown significantly more often as both the givers and receivers of advice and the receivers of help, with men most commonly giving help to others.
 Commercials reflect cultural views, and these may show understandings on women's expected roles.
 Portrayals of women as traditional has a real effect on what women and girls can perceive themselves doing and becoming.